Atrial fibrillation: Lifestyle modification

 Several healthy lifestyle behaviors are associated with a lower likelihood of developing atrial fibrillation.
 Accordingly, consensus guidelines recommend abstaining from alcohol and recreational drugs, stopping tobacco use, maintaining a healthy weight, and regularly participating in moderate-intensity physical activities.
-Consistent moderate-intensity aerobic exercise, defined as achieving 3.0-5.9 METs of intensity, for at least 150 minutes per week may reduce the risk of developing new-onset atrial fibrillation.
+Consistent moderate-intensity aerobic exercise, defined as achieving 3.0–5.9 METs of intensity, for at least 150 minutes per week may reduce the risk of developing new-onset atrial fibrillation.
 Few studies have examined the role of specific dietary changes and how it relates to the prevention of atrial fibrillation.

 Management

 The main goals of treatment are to prevent circulatory instability and stroke.
 Rate or rhythm control is used to achieve the former, whereas anticoagulation is used to decrease the risk of the latter.
 If cardiovascularly unstable due to uncontrolled tachycardia, immediate cardioversion is indicated.
 Many antiarrhythmics, when used long term, increase the risk of death without any meaningful benefit.
-An integrated management approach, which includes stroke prevention, symptoms control and management of associated comorbidities was associated with better outcomes in patients with atrial fibrillation.
+An integrated management approach, which includes stroke prevention, symptoms control and management of associated comorbidities has been associated with better outcomes in patients with atrial fibrillation.

+This holistic or integrated care approach is summed up as the ABC (Atrial fibrillation Better Care) pathway, as follows: